 5. Stay focused.
 Just like exercise, financial fitness requires staying committed and being consistent.
 Dedicating even a short amount of time every day to focus on your finances will pay dividends for the rest of your life.

 A CFP® professional can help you identify financial goals and create a plan to achieve them.
-To find a CFP® professional in your area, visit letsmakeaplan.org.
+Reach out to a CFP® professional to get started today.